status-im/nimbus-eth2/docs/the_nimbus_book/src/create_wallet_and_deposit.md

 path="<WHERE_YOUR_WALLET_IS_SAVED>"
 ```

 At the end of the process, you should see the above message printed to the terminal.
-Make sure to keep track of your wallet name, id, and path.
+Make sure to keep track of your wallet id, and path.

 ### Available options